 Hides the element from the user.

-The hidden element still exists on the page, but is invisible and does not take up any space.
-This means that javascript can be used to interact with the element, and any formulas in the element's data are still calculated.
+The hidden element still exists in the app, but is not rendered.
+This means that any formulas in the element's data are still calculated, but no element is created on the webpage.

 Hides the copy-button associated with the element from the user.